 Notes

-- This recipe cannot be made with water.
-Store bought hot chocolate mixes also contain a dried milk powder, which allows them to be mixed with water.
-This recipe does not, and needs to be mixed with milk.
+- Prepare with milk only - This recipe cannot be made with water.
+Store bought hot chocolate mixes also contain a dried milk powder, which rehydrates with a creamy, milky texture when hot milk is added.
+To make this recipe dairy-free, use your favorite nondairy milk like almond milk or oat milk.

 I made these up for a few friends for an early Christmas celebration.
 The feedback I got was was very enthusiastic.
 I’ll have to make more for myself.